Hit enter to search or ESC to close

 9 February 2026

-For New Zealand businesses operating in global markets, this shift has important implications.
+For New Zealand businesses operating in global markets, the emerging tactics prevalent in cargo theft have important implications.

 Cargo theft has existed for as long as goods have been moved from one place to another.
-What has changed is how theft occurs and how sophisticated criminal activity has become.
+What has changed is how cargo theft occurs and how sophisticated cargo thieves have become.

 “Today’s criminal networks are highly coordinated, fast-moving, and technologically sophisticated,” says Emma Macadie, Senior Broker – Marine.

 Organised crime networks are increasingly exploiting digital tools, insider knowledge, and impersonation tactics to exploit vulnerabilities in modern supply chains.
-With technologies designed to improve efficiency such as real-time tracking, automated booking platforms, and digital documentation, also being leveraged to divert or intercept shipments without raising immediate suspicion.
-Global data highlights the scale of the problem, with losses in the U.S. alone reaching USD $35 billion in 2024, with a noticeable increase through 2025.
+With technologies designed to improve efficiency, such as real-time tracking, automated booking platforms, and digital documentation, also being leveraged to divert or intercept shipments without raising immediate suspicion.
+Global freight fraud data highlights the scale of the problem, with losses in the U.S. alone reaching USD $35 billion in 2024 and a noticeable increase through 2025.

-Gallagher's global insights highlight that cargo theft is no longer confined to opportunistic losses at unsecured locations.
+Gallagher's global insights highlight that cargo theft is no longer confined to opportunistic losses at locations with weak security measures.
 Instead, it is often highly targeted, planned in advance, and designed to avoid detection until the cargo has already disappeared.

-While most global reporting of cargo theft focuses on North America and Europe, New Zealand businesses are not immune from the same threats.
+While most global reporting on cargo theft focuses on North America and Europe, New Zealand businesses are not immune to cargo thieves.
 Our exporters, importers, freight forwarders and port operators are deeply connected to international supply chains, often involving multiple handovers across borders, time zones and jurisdictions.

-When cargo theft occurs, the impact goes well beyond the value of the stole goods.
+When cargo theft occurs, the impact goes well beyond the value of the physically stolen freight.

 “Cargo theft has a ripple effect on how businesses operate, spend, and protect their reputation,” says Emma.

-Delays are usually the first consequence of these thefts.
-Deliveries are pushed back, shipments are rerouted and supply chain commitments are broken.
+Delays are usually the first consequence of cargo theft.
+Deliveries are pushed back, shipments are rerouted, and supply chain commitments are broken.
 These disruptions can impact not just one company but an entire network of partners and customers.

 Reputational risk follows closely.
-Clients and end customers may not distinguish between theft and operational failure, particularly when high-value or time-sensitive goods are involved.
+Clients and end customers may not distinguish between theft and operational failure, particularly when the stolen goods are high-value or time-sensitive.

 Financial exposure can extend well beyond the immediate loss.
 Increased insurance deductibles, coverage disputes, uninsured losses and the cost of emergency replacements all add pressure to margins.